Gayatri3333/Gayatri3333/README.md

-- 👋 Hi, I’m Gayatri, a final year Computer Science Engineering student.
+- 👋 Hi, I’m Gayatri, a Software Engineer with a degree in Computer Science Engineering.
-- 👀 I’m interested in working for Data Analysis, Python, and Web development projects.
+- 👀 I’m interested in working for Data Analysis and Python projects.

 <!---